robinweser/react-layout-components/README.md

 ```

 ### Layout.createStylesheet(styles [, options])
-Use this if you want to create a whole stylesheet.
+Use this function to define your styles.
 It adds vendor prefixes if needed and resolves `@media` queries.
 This is much like you would define a stylesheet in [React Native](https://facebook.github.io/react-native/) too. e.g.
 ```javascript
 var styles = Layout.createStylesheet({